Minimal

 2. Cabin Dashboard - Used to store personal items and drinks with an included cup holder.

-3. NFC Vehicle Start - Tap your NFC key here to turn the vehicle on/off.
+3. Dashboard key reader - Tap your NFC key fob here to turn the vehicle on/off.

-4. USB-C Charging Port - Used to charge personal devices such as phones and tablets.
+4. USB-C Charging Port - Can be used to charge personal devices such as phones and tablets (blanked off if usin external wireless charger)

-The controls on the handlebar are used for manoeuvering the vehicle while using signals to alert traffic.
+The controls on the handlebar should be used when manoeuvering the vehicle to alert traffic to your intentions.

 HBOV